 I couldn’t be more excited!

-If you’d like to check out ConvertKit, my referral link is here, and if you have any questions about ConvertKit, both Nathan and I will be actively popping in and out of this post to reply, however we’re currently at the LeadPages conference in Minneapolis so we may be slow to reply at first.
+If you’d like to check out ConvertKit, my referral link is here[Full Disclosure: I'm a compensated advisor and an affiliate for ConvertKit], and if you have any questions about ConvertKit, both Nathan and I will be actively popping in and out of this post to reply, however we're currently at the LeadPages conference in Minneapolis so we may be slow to reply at first.